 Because WordPress was originally a blogging platform, although over the years it has been developed into a full CMS, these origins are still very much evident in its architecture and much of the code.

-This makes WordPress the ideal platform for magazine sites and any other site centered around a blog – which effectively is most small business websites.
+This makes WordPress the ideal platform for magazine sites and any other site centred around a blog – which effectively is most small business websites.
 Because of WordPress’s simplicity when adding content it lends itself well to news websites.

 WordPress is naturally more search engine friendly and SEO is easier to administer on there.
 Handy plugin, Yoast simply breaks down the different aspects for websites to become more Google friendly.